 The load board industry can seem like a casino to fresh eyes, but it’s also an important and growing part of the trucking landscape and how the fastest-growing companies can pick up so much momentum.
 There are various options to choose from that are tailored to companies of all sorts.
 Whether you are starting a log hauling business in Alaska, or a water hauling business in Midland, it’s worthwhile to invest the time and effort to set up accounts on the leading load board sites.
 At a minimum, they will be there as a backup when you need them.

-Timing to Start a Trucking Company
+Best Time to Start a Trucking Company?

 With hopes of alleviating growing pains, many lenders are creating new programs for people to purchase equipment.
 Combined with the expansion of technology solutions, the road ahead should be less burdensome than in previous years, and many problems that have caused delays should disappear.